Roll20/roll20-character-sheets/Weaverdice/README.md

-Character sheet for Weaver Dice, based on the superhero webserial by John C. "Wildbow" McCrae, converted from the original sheet to Roll20 by Andreas J. Help to improve the sheet is welcome.
+Character sheet for WeaverDice, based on the superhero webserial by John C. "Wildbow" McCrae Any improvement to the sheet are welcome.

 Version 1.0:
 -fix Health tracker, doesn't reset any more